rwang-z/STModule/vignette/STModule_tutorial.md

 - applying the tissue modules identified from ST MOB data *(<a href="https://www.science.org/doi/10.1126/science.aaf2403">Ståhl et al., 2016</a>)* to other data *(e.g., Slide-seqV2 MOB)*.

-All data used in this tutorial are available <a href="https://drive.google.com/drive/folders/15jKtTqfeDMtPaXJgDYeg55aiD-HcvtQs?usp=sharing">here</a>.

 &nbsp;